obrunet/my-own-dataquest.io-codes/Guided projects/README.md

 - SQL statements used: SELECT, FROM, SUM(), INNER JOIN, GROUP BY, ORDER BY, WITH, CASE,  subqueries, multiple joins, set operations, aggregate functions and more

 ### Step 05 - Project #1: [Analyzing Fandango Movie Reviews](https://github.com/obrunet/my-own-dataquest.io-codes/blob/master/Guided%20projects/Step%2005.01.%20Analyzing%20Fandango%20Movie%20Reviews/Basics.ipynb)
-- Goal: analysis of more recent movie ratings data to determine whether there are still lightly inflated and biaised.
+- Goal: Analysis of more recent movie ratings data to determine whether there are still lightly inflated and biaised.
 - Python concepts explored: pandas, descriptive statistics, numpy, matplotlib, distributions using kernel density plots, plot bar, histogram
 - Functions, methods, and properties used: .sort_values(), .hist(), .mean(), .median(), .mode(), .plot.kde(), .value_counts(), .plot.bar()

 ### Step 05.02 - Project #2: [Finding the Best Markets to Advertise In](https://github.com/obrunet/my-own-dataquest.io-codes/blob/master/Guided%20projects/Step%2005.02%20Finding%20the%20Best%20Markets%20to%20Advertise%20In/Basics.ipynb)
-- Goal: analysis of more recent movie ratings data to determine whether there are still lightly inflated and biaised.
+- Goal: Our e-learning company offers courses on web and mobile development but also covers many other domains, like data science.
+How to promote our products ?
+Find out the two best markets to advertise our product in.
-- Python concepts explored: pandas, descriptive statistics, numpy, matplotlib, distributions using kernel density plots, plot bar, histogram
+- Python concepts explored: pandas, descriptive statistics, distributions, outliers removing, absolute and relative frequencies,
-- Functions, methods, and properties used: .sort_values(), .hist(), .mean(), .median(), .mode(), .plot.kde(), .value_counts(), .plot.bar()
+- Functions, methods, and properties used: .dropna(), .notnull(), .replace(), .sort_values(), .value_counts(), .mean(), .median().

 ##### More to come in the next weeks... stay tuned :)